 The USMLE program provides a recommended pass or fail outcome on all Step examinations.
-For ECFMG Certification, you must obtain at least the USMLE-recommended pass outcome for each required Step or Step Component.
+For ECFMG Certification, you must obtain at least the USMLE-recommended pass outcome for each required Step.
 See Examination Requirements in Examinations for ECFMG Certification.

 Results for Step 1 and 2 CK are typically available three to four weeks after your test date.
 However, a number of factors may delay score reporting.
 When selecting your test date and inquiring about results, you should allow at least eight weeks to receive notification that your score report is available.
-Results for Step 2 CS are available according to the Step 2 CS Schedule for Reporting Results, available on the USMLE and ECFMG websites.
 For more specific information about potential scoring delays, visit the Announcements section on the home page of the USMLE website.

 ECFMG reserves the right to reverify with the medical school the eligibility of medical school students and graduates who are registered for examination.
 If ECFMG requests reverification of your student/graduate status with your medical school, your score report will be issued only after reverification of your status has been received by ECFMG.

-Score reports are issued in electronic format only and can be accessed using ECFMG's OASIS; you will not receive a paper score report by postal mail.
+Score reports are issued in electronic format only and can be accessed via ECFMG’s on-line services.
 Once your score report has been issued, ECFMG will send a notification to the e-mail address in your ECFMG record.

-Important Note: ECFMG may provide your medical school with data on your performance on administrations of USMLE Step 1, USMLE Step 2 CK, and USMLE Step 2 CS.
-Data provided include whether you passed or failed the exam administration, and, for Step 1 and Step 2 CK, your numerical score.
-You have the option to withhold your exam results from your medical school.
-See ECFMG's Provision of Performance Data to Medical Schools in IWA for more information.
+Important Note: ECFMG may provide your medical school with data on your performance on administrations of USMLE Step 1 and Step 2.
+Data provided include whether you passed or failed the exam administration and your numerical score, if one was reported for your exam administration.
+Information about ECFMG’s Provision of Performance Data to Medical Schools and an option for you to withhold your exam results from your medical school are available via ECFMG’s on-line services.